SJ-Jain-systems/Table-Tennis-Serve-Analysis/README.md

 - Whether the intended rally type was achieved
 - Chop-rally outcome when applicable

-These variables help interpret the serve’s tactical mechanism, but they are excluded from pre-point modeling.
+These variables help interpret the serve's tactical mechanism, but they are excluded from pre-point modeling.

 ---